AusClimateService/bias-correction-data-release/README.md

 ### Data location

-The Phase 1 bias corrected output data for BoM and CSIRO have been formally published to project kj66 on NCI (https://doi.org/10.25914/yrcz-m051) and are available at the following (example) directory:
+The Phase 1 bias corrected output data for BoM, CSIRO and UQ-DEC have been formally published to project kj66 on NCI (https://doi.org/10.25914/yrcz-m051) and are available at the following (example) directory:

 ```